MteooLops/EnglishPage/README.md

 Do NOT open this on mobile, or any display that is not 16:9, thanks

-## This was just a school project, Nothing serious.
+## This was just a school project.

+don't expect much.